Support critical habitat protections for bull trout in Washington. Among other things, bull trout need very clean and cold water to survive.

 - Federal and other public lands provide key habitat for bull trout and should be included in the critical habitat designation.

-- While Habitat Conservation Plans help limit harm to bull trout habitat, they generally are not sufficiently protective to provide for bull trout recovery, and should receive critical habitat protections.
+- While Habitat Conservation Plans help limit harm to bull trout habitat, they generally are not sufficiently protective to provide for bull trout recovery, and in areas where they are threatened they need additional critical habitat protections.

-- Protect all river and tributary habitats where bull trout currently occur including Kettle River, San Poil River, Okanogan River, Willapa River, Dosewallips River, Quileute and Calawah Rivers, the tributaries of Hood Canal, Lake Chelan, and Lake Roosevelt (including Sherman, Hawk, Onion, and Sheep Creek), and where bull trout were historically present (including Spokane River and Stehekin River).
+- Efforts are underway to protect river and tributary habitats where bull trout are currently threatened, including Kettle River, San Poil River, Okanogan River, Willapa River, Dosewallips River, the tributaries of Hood Canal, Lake Chelan, and Lake Roosevelt (including Sherman, Hawk, Onion, and Sheep Creek), and where bull trout were historically present (including Spokane River and Stehekin River).